oranb83/python-logging/README.md

 # Configurations
 You can pass your own logger by using python logging module.

-It's mandatory to invoke the `logger.with_logger()` method.
+It's mandatory to invoke the `logger` setter.
-Enabling your own logger is possible by invoking this method with your logger object at the beginning of the .py file, e.g. `logger.with_logger(my_logger)`.
+Enabling your own logger is possible by invoking this method with your logger object at the beginning of the .py file, e.g. `Logger().logger` = <myLogger>.
+Examples are in the logger_test.py file

-Unless you pass your own log, the default python logger is set with it's default formatting.
+Unless you pass your own log, the default python logger is set with it's default formatting which is no formating - it's recommended to change it.

 ---